Support Worker role

 Qualifications and experience

-While an NVQ Level 2 in Health and Social Care (or a similar subject) is an ideal qualification for a Support Worker, it’s not essential.
+An NVQ Level 2 in Health and Social Care (or a similar subject) is an ideal qualification for a Support Worker.
+But it’s not essential.
 We make sure our staff have all the training they need to do their job well.

 Next steps